MbotixTech/Bot-Auto-Claim-shuffle/README.md

 ## Promotion

 Currently, the bot is not available publicly on any marketplace.
-To try it out or get more information, feel free to contact me directly on Telegram at [@xiaogarpu].
+To try it out or get more information, feel free to contact me directly on Telegram at [MbotixTech](https://t.me/xiaogarpu).

 ---